zio/zio-telemetry/docs/opentelemetry.md

 To send [Metric signals](https://opentelemetry.io/docs/concepts/signals/metrics/), you will need a `Meter` service in your environment.
 For this, use the `OpenTelemetry.meter` layer which in turn requires an instance of `OpenTelemetry` provided by Java SDK and a suitable `ContextStorage` implementation.
 The `Meter` API lets you create [Counter](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#counter), [UpDownCounter](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#updowncounter), [Gauge](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#gauge), [Histogram](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#histogram) and their [asynchronous](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#asynchronous-instrument-api) (aka observable) counterparts.
 As a rule of thumb, observable instruments must be initialized on an application startup.
 They are scoped, so you should not be worried about shutting them down manually.
+By default the metric instruments does not take ZIO log annotations into account.
+To turn it on pass `logAnnotated = true` parameter to the `OpenTelemetry.metrics` layer initializer.

 ```scala
 //> using scala "2.13.13"